 Spend the day admiring stunning spring blooms at Kew Gardens, step back in time on a tour of Shakespeare's Globe Theatre, or scout out London's famous movie locations.
 If you want to see it all, a hop-on, hop-off bus tour is a great way to take in the city's famous sights.
 Or, if you're an animal lover, a trip to ZSL London Zoo is a must!

-While we wait for London's other landmarks to open, you can take advantage of the many great outdoor activities in the city.
+You can also take advantage of the many great outdoor activities in the city.
 Rent one of the city's Santander Bikes and explore along the Thames, or spend an afternoon wandering around one of the many parks.
 We recommend Primrose Hill for epic views of the city, or head off the beaten path and visit South London's Richmond Park, which is home to an abundance of deer.